fflamerie/zotero_easy/docs/zotero_easy_HANDOUT.md

 To fully enjoy Zotero, the application should be plugged in your browser and in your word processor (Microsoft Word, LibreOffice Writer).

 1. Check that Zotero is installed by opening the application on your computer.
 2. Open your browser and check that Zotero appears in the toolbar.
-If it doesn't appear, follow the instructions given on the dedicated page in [Zotero documentation: Why is there no save button in my browser toolbar?](https://www.zotero.org/support/kb/no_toolbar_button).
+If it doesn't appear, follow the instructions given on the dedicated page in ![zotero][zotero]
+[Zotero documentation: Why is there no save button in my browser toolbar?](https://www.zotero.org/support/kb/no_toolbar_button).
 3. Open your word processor and check that the Zotero plugin is installed.
 Usually, after installing Zotero, a new tab will appear in your word processor.
 Depending on your software, Zotero might alternatively be shown with other "Add-ons".

 If the installation of the Word processor plugin did not work, you can reinstall it from Zotero itself.